-HMCA revenues decreased in the first three months of fiscal 2021 by 2.4% to \$19.0 million from \$19.5 million for the first three months of fiscal 2020.
-The percentage of our revenues derived from our diagnostic facilities management segment relative to the percentage of our revenues derived from our medical equipment segment increased slightly to 90.6% for the first three months of fiscal 2021, from 89.5% for the first three months of fiscal 2020.
+HMCA revenues increased in the first nine months of fiscal 2021 by 0.8% to \$58.9 million from \$58.5 million for the first nine months of fiscal 2020.
+The percentage of our revenues derived from our diagnostic facilities management segment relative to the percentage of our revenues derived from our medical equipment segment increased slightly to 90.3% for the first nine months of fiscal 2021, from 90.1% for the first nine months of fiscal 2020.

 HMCA's strategy is to counter the effects of lower reimbursement rates by increasing the scan volume of the facilities it owns or manages by adding additional scanners at current centers and increasing our marketing efforts.
 As a result of the COVID-19 virus, however, the Company has seen its scan volume decrease.
-Nevertheless, the Company is continuing its program of adding additional scanners, even though the COVID-19 virus may delay the completion of the installation of some of the scanners.
+Nevertheless, the Company is continuing its program of adding additional scanners at existing centers and also acquired a new center in New York from a third party at the end of the third quarter of fiscal 2021.
 If scan volumes decrease further, or remain at lower volumes, the Company, notwithstanding its ample cash reserves, may need to reduce the size of its operations as a last resort.

-Although the COVID-19 virus had adversely affected our marketing efforts our scan volumes in fiscal 2020, the number of scans performed at our centers and at our client's centers has still not recovered to pre-COVID-19 levels and has decreased from approximately 47,000 in the first three months of fiscal 2020 to approximately 42,000 in the first three months of fiscal 2021.
+The COVID-19 virus adversely affected our marketing efforts and scan volumes in fiscal 2020.
+The number of scans performed at our centers and at our client's centers has still not recovered to pre-COVID-19 levels, decreasing from approximately 139,000 in the first nine months of fiscal 2020 to approximately 131,000 in the first nine months of fiscal 2021.
 Our scan volume began to decline in late March 2020 as a result of the impact of the pandemic on referral sources, stay-at-home orders and travel restrictions.
-The scan volumes going forward in fiscal 2021 may be adversely affected by additional spikes in the COVID-19 virus if sufficiently severe.
+The scan volumes going forward in fiscal 2021 may be adversely affected by additional spikes in the COVID-19 virus if sufficiently severe, but so far, this has not occurred.

-We now manage/own a total of 36 MRI scanners.
-Twenty-two (22) MRI scanners are located in New York and fourteen (14) are located in Florida.
-HMCA experienced an operating income of \$4.7 million for the first three months of fiscal 2021 compared to operating income of \$6.2 million for the first three months of fiscal 2020, the decrease being due to greater increase in costs and expenses.
+We now manage/own a total of 39 MRI scanners.
+Twenty-five (25) MRI scanners are located in New York and fourteen (14) are located in Florida.
+HMCA experienced an operating income of \$13.5 million for the first nine months of fiscal 2021 compared to operating income of \$16.5 million for the first nine months of fiscal 2020, the decrease being due to greater increase in costs and expenses.